-BIKE IT OR HIKE IT-

 at 1.3 miles and Joes American Bar & Grill.
 This is a great spot to

 grab some food, as they have outdoor seating and you can keep an eye on your

 bike.
 We skipped this wharf, mostly full of car parking.
-You now enter the North
+You now enter the Harborwalk;

-End section of the Harborwalk, passing by Lewis Wharf and
+North End section.
+Turn right around the Lewis Wharf and

 has a sub-station here with some fire rescue boats.
 When you reach the US

 Coast Guard Station at 2.5

 miles, you have to head back out to Commercial

 St, as their is no access allowed.
 Head right past the Coast Guard's